manish-baghel/LockedMe/README.md

 #LockedMe - Simplilearn Phase I Assessment

-A prototype application implementing an file locker idea.
+A prototype application implementing a file locker idea.

 ##Technologies Used